NativeScript/workshop/docs/chapters/chapter5.md

 ### Bonus Service Exercise:

 When requesting fixtures from `api.football-data.org` it allows you to set the timeframe to # of days before (`p7`) or after (`n7`) the current date.
-However it is not possilbe to get fixtures for before and after in one call.
+However it is not possible to get fixtures for before and after in one call.

 Update `FootballService` to add a function which would: